 Matter Of Form worked closely with Tate to create a strategic plan that would enable the institution to launch an independent lithographic print venture.

-Tate are widely considered to be one of the worlds leading art institutions, comprised of Tate Britain, Tate Liverpool, Tate St. Ives and Tate Modern.
+Tate is widely considered to be one of the world’s leading art institutions, comprised of Tate Britain, Tate Liverpool, Tate St. Ives and Tate Modern.

-But given the level of trust required to purchase some of these higher value items their existing product positioning sent mixed messages, and did not do the offering justice.
-Mixing souvenirs and expensive prints was understandable undermining the integrity of the sell.
+But given the level of trust required to purchase some of these higher value items, their existing product positioning sent mixed messages, and did not do the offering justice.
+Mixing souvenirs and expensive prints was understandably undermining the integrity of the sell.
 The opportunity to use Tate brand equity to encourage users to buy online was under-leveraged.